techmatters/flex-plugins/twilio-iac/docs/terragrunt.md

 ## Working Directory, Cache, and Generate Blocks

 Terragrunt doesn't do anything fancy in Go to run terraform commands in the module defined in the terraform block.
-It manages local filesystem to do similar things to our Makefile system, but in a cache directory.
+It manages files in a cache on the local filesystem to impact where terraform runs and what terraform runs.

 ### Working Directory and Cache

- It copies the dir structure before the `//` in the `source` argument into a local cache.
-It then uses the directory within that new cache that is defined after the `//` in the source block as a working dir.
+Terraform copies files around to build the cache.
+The cache can come from git or, as in our use case, from the local filesystem.
+When using local terraform modules as the terraform source, terragrunt copies the dir structure before the `//` in the `source` argument into a local cache.
+It then uses the directory within that new cache that is defined after the `//` as a working dir for running terraform commands and generating blocks.

-For example, If you have a terraform block like this:
+For example, If you have a terraform block in your `terragrunt.hcl` like this:

 ```hcl
 terraform {